Tuning-Free Online Robust Principal Component Analysis through Implicit Regularization: Abstract

 \section{Abstract}

-The performance of the standard \acrfull{orpca} technique depends on the optimum tuning of the explicit regularizers and this tuning is dataset sensitive.
+The performance of \acrfull{orpca} technique heavily depends on the optimum tuning of the explicit regularizers.
+This tuning is dataset-sensitive and often impractical to optimize in real-world scenarios.
 We aim to remove the dependency on these tuning parameters by using implicit regularization.
-We propose to use the implicit regularization effect of various modified gradient descents to make \acrshort{orpca} tuning free.
-Our method incorporates three different versions of modified gradient descent that separately but naturally encourage sparsity and low-rank structures in the data.
-The proposed method performs comparable or better than the tuned OR-PCA for both simulated and real-world datasets.
-Tuning-free ORPCA makes it more scalable for large datasets since we do not require dataset-dependent parameter tuning. \boldmath
+To this end, we develop an approach that integrates implicit regularization properties of various gradient descent methods to estimate sparse outliers and low-dimensional representations in a streaming setting—a non-trivial extension of existing techniques.
+A key novelty lies in the design of a new parameterization for matrix estimation in \acrshort{orpca}.
+Our method incorporates three different versions of modified gradient descent that separate but naturally encourage sparsity and low-rank structures in the data.
+Experimental results on synthetic and real-world video datasets demonstrate that the proposed method, namely, \acrfull{tforpca}, outperforms existing \acrshort{orpca} methods. \acrshort{tforpca} makes it more scalable for large datasets.